easybuilders/easybuild-tutorial/docs/2021-lust/basic_usage.md

 ### Trace output

-As you may have noticed if you tried the previous example hands-on, the installation of Bowtie2 takes a while.
+As you may have noticed if you tried the previous example hands-on, some installations take a while.
-The installation was spending quite a bit of time during the build step, but what was actually going on there?
+An installation can be spending quite a bit of time during the build step, but what is actually going on there?

 To provide some more feedback as the installation progresses, you can enable the "`trace`" configuration setting.
 Let's do this by defining the `$EASYBUILD_TRACE` environment variable, just to avoid having to type `--trace` over and over again.

-We will redo the installation of `Bowtie2-2.4.1-GCC-9.3.0.eb` by passing the `--rebuild` option to the `eb` command (try yourself what happens if you don't use the `--rebuild` option!):
+We will redo the installation of `BCFtools-1.11-GCC-10.2.0.eb` by passing the `--rebuild` option to the `eb` command (try yourself what happens if you don't use the `--rebuild` option!):

 ```shell